-In preparing the Subject Matter, Auris Energia applied the Global Reporting Initiative Sustainability Reporting Standards and Auris Energia's own internal reporting principles (hereafter "the Criteria").
+In preparing the Subject Matter, Auris Energia applied the Global Reporting Initiative Sustainability Reporting Standards (hereafter "the Criteria").
 As a result, the subject matter information may not be suitable for another purpose.

 Auris Energia's responsibilities

 Auris Energia's management is responsible for selecting the Criteria, and for presenting the Subject Matter in accordance with that Criteria, in all material respects.
 This responsibility includes establishing and maintaining internal controls, maintaining adequate records and making estimates that are relevant to the preparation of the subject matter, such that it is free from material misstatement, whether due to fraud or error.